GenieFramework/Genie.jl/docs/guides/Working_With_Genie_Apps.md

   config:
 ```

-This instructs SearchLight to run in the `dev` environment, using SQLite for the adapter (backend) and a database stored at `db/books.sqlite`.
-We could pass extra configuration options in the `config` object but for now we don't need anything else.
+This instructs SearchLight to run in the environment of the current Genie app (by default `env`), using `SQLite` for the adapter (backend) and a database stored at `db/books.sqlite`.
+We could pass extra configuration options in the `config` object, but for now we don't need anything else.

 Now we can ask SearchLight to load it up: